 If your loved one died from their injuries, Ala.
 Code § 6-5-410 may allow your family to pursue damages.
 However, Alabama awards these damages based on the at-fault party’s negligence, not on the expenses and losses your family experienced.
 This statute allows you only to recover punitive damages.
 These can be substantial with a strong case.
 You might want to work with an attorney to prove the claim.

-For a free legal consultation with a Slip and Fall Injury lawyer serving Decatur, call (256) 666-3010
+For a free legal consultation with a Slip and Fall Accident lawyer serving Decatur, call (256) 666-3010

 Property Owners Are Liable for Injuries Due to Unreasonable Hazards

 Under Alabama law, property owners must keep their buildings, parking lots, yards, and other publicly accessible areas free from unreasonable hazards.
 When they fail to do so and someone gets hurt, the victim might have a case against them.
 Many types of hazards could support a claim.
 Anything that causes a slip, trip, or fall from an elevated area will qualify when it comes to fall injuries.

 - Icy or frosty surfaces